codydehaan/Cody-deHaan-Capstone/README.md

 # Red Light, Green Light - Home From Work

 A simple Pygame-based, 2D, road scrolling game.
 User controls a car driving home from work.
 If the user moves on a red light the game will end.
-The game focuses on testing the users reflexes until the "Mile to home:" counter reaches 0.
+The game focuses on testing the users reflexes until the "Miles to home:" counter reaches 0.

 # Key Features